 He won a major victory against Protestant German princes in 1547 but ultimately had to agree to the 1555 Peace of Augsburg which split Germany along Catholic and Protestant lines.

 During Charles’ reign, France was surrounded on all sides by Habsburg dominions.
-This led to a near-continuous conflict between France and Charles through most of his reign.
+This led to a near-continuous conflict between France and Charles throughout most of his reign.

 The first of many wars between the two began in 1521 with the French military campaign headed by Francis I. The war resulted in a victory for Charles V who captured Francis I after defeating the French.